hdShang/arxiv-daily/docs/eess-SY/2025-06-03/papers/250602847v1-clone-customizing-llms-for-efficient-latency-aware-inference-at-the-.md

 ---
 layout: default
-title: CLONE: Customizing LLMs for Efficient Latency-Aware Inference at the Edge
+title: "CLONE: Customizing LLMs for Efficient Latency-Aware Inference at the Edge"
 ---

 # CLONE: Customizing LLMs for Efficient Latency-Aware Inference at the Edge